 This message should not occur unless the CF driver and/or other kernel components have somehow been damaged.
 Remove and then re-install the CF package.
-If the problem persists, contact your customer support representative.
+If the problem persists, contact field engineers.

-cfconfig: cannot set configuration:

-#04xx: generic: reason_text
+cfconfig: cannot set configuration: #04xx: generic: reason_text

-This message can occur if concurrent cfconfig-s or cfconfig-s commands are being run.
+This message can occur if concurrent cfconfig -s or cfconfig -S commands are being run.
 Otherwise, it should not occur unless the CF driver and/or other kernel components have somehow been damaged.
 If this is the case, remove and then re-install the CF package.
-If the problem persists, contact your customer support representative.
+If the problem persists, contact field engineers.
 Additional error messages may also be generated in the system-log file:

-OSDU_setconfig: config file exists

-OSDU_setconfig: failed to create config file (errno)

-OSDU_setconfig: write failed (errno)

-cfconfig: cannot get new configuration: #04xx: generic: reason_text
+OSDU_setconfig: config file exists OSDU_setconfig: failed to create config file (errno) OSDU_setconfig: write failed (errno) cfconfig: cannot get new configuration: #04xx: generic: reason_text

 This message indicates that the saved configuration cannot be read back.
 This may occur if concurrent cfconfig -s or cfconfig -S commands are being run, or if disk hardware errors are reported.
 Otherwise, it should not occur unless the CF driver and/or other kernel components have somehow been damaged.
 If this is the case, remove and then re-install the CF package.
-If the problem persists, contact your customer support representative.
+If the problem persists, contact field engineers.
 Additional error messages may also be generated in the system-log file:

-OSDU_getconfig: failed to open config file (errno) OSDU_getconfig: failed to stat config file (errno)

-OSDU_getconfig: malloc failed OSDU_getconfig: read failed (errno)
+OSDU_getconfig: corrupted config file OSDU_getconfig: failed to open config file (errno) OSDU_getconfig: failed to stat config file (errno) OSDU_getconfig: malloc failed OSDU_getconfig: read failed (errno)

-cfconfig: cannot load: #04 xx: generic: reason_text
+cfconfig: cannot load: #04

+xx: generic: reason_text

 This error message indicates that the device discovery portion of the CF startup routine has failed.
-(See error messages associated with cfconfig -l above).
+(See error messages associated with cfconfig -1 above).